Anorexic BMI Calculator

 References

-- World Health Organization (WHO) - Obesity and Overweight - Global standards for BMI classification and health implications.
+- World Health Organization: Obesity and Overweight - Global standards for BMI categories and health implications

 Accuracy Notice